-- The permitted age of financial statements of an acquired or soon-to-be-acquired business is generally determined by looking to the "staleness" rules that apply to its financial statements (rather than the staleness rules applicable to the financial statements of the acquiring company).
-105 In other words, you need to determine whether the acquired company is, for example, a large accelerated filer, an accelerated filer, or an initial filer, or foreign business or foreign private issuer, and then analyze the dates on which its financial statements go stale under the rules summarized above.
-106 - Below the 50% significance level, no audited financial statements are required in the offering document for probable acquisitions or for completed acquisitions consummated up to 74 days before the date of the offering.
-107 The commitment committees of some financing sources may, however, require at least a one-year audit of the acquired company in this situation together with historical proforma financial information, even if the 74-day grace period has not yet expired. - When a "foreign business" 108 is acquired, the financial statements of the acquired business may be in accordance with US GAAP, IASB IFRS, or another local GAAP.
+- The permitted age of financial statements of an acquired or soon-to-be-acquired business is generally determined by looking to the "staleness" rules that apply to its financial statements (rather than the staleness rules applicable to the financial statements of the acquiring company).72 In other words, you need to determine whether the acquired company is, for example, a large accelerated filer, an accelerated filer, or an initial filer, or foreign business or foreign private issuer, and then analyze the dates on which its financial statements go stale under the rules summarized above.73 - Below the 50% significance level, no audited financial statements are required in the offering document for probable acquisitions or for completed acquisitions consummated up to 74 days before the date of the offering.74 The commitment committees of some financing sources may, however, require at least a one-year audit of the acquired company in this situation together with historical pro forma financial information, even if the 74-day grace period has not yet expired. - When a "foreign business" is acquired, the financial statements of the acquired business may be in accordance with US GAAP, the English language version of International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB IFRS), or another local home-country GAAP (local GAAP).
 No US GAAP reconciliation is required for the inclusion of financial statements of an acquired foreign business where that business uses IASB IFRS or when the acquired business is below the 30% level for all significance tests.
-109 At or above 30%, a reconciliation to US GAAP must be included for the annual and interim periods presented.
-If the acquired business does not qualify as a foreign business, but would qualify as a foreign private issuer if it were a registrant, the financial statements may be prepared in IASB IFRS without reconciliation to US GAAP or in local GAAP reconciled to either IASB IFRS or US GAAP.
-110 Any reconciliation need only meet the requirements of Item 17, not Item 18, of Form 20-F. 111
+At or above 30%, if the acquired business qualifies as a foreign business or does not qualify as a foreign business but would qualify as a foreign private issuer if it were a registrant, the financial statements may be prepared in IASB IFRS without reconciliation to US GAAP or in local GAAP reconciled to either IASB IFRS or US GAAP for the annual and interim periods required to be presented.
+Any reconciliation need only meet the requirements of Item 17, not Item 18, of Form 20-F. - Except in very limited circumstances, if the acquired company is not already an SEC-reporting company, its financial statements need not be audited by a PCAOB-registered firm, and the audit report need not refer to PCAOB standards.79 However, in those cases the audit must be conducted in accordance with US generally accepted auditing standards.